kylape/cxf-client-bus-test/README.md

 ##Code
 There are tons of Java files in this project since the purpose is to create a very large WSDL which takes up a lot of memory within a `Bus` object.
-The pertinent classes that show how to properly utilize JBossWS and JAX-WS APIs and synchronize client creation and invocation, [look here](https://github.com/kylape/cxfClientBusTest/tree/master/src/main/java/com/redhat/gss/ws).
+To view the pertinent classes that show how to properly utilize JBossWS and JAX-WS APIs and synchronize client creation and invocation, [look here](https://github.com/kylape/cxfClientBusTest/tree/master/src/main/java/com/redhat/gss/ws).